liferay/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-services-using-skinny-json-provider.markdown

 - `groupName` - The human-readable name of the group (site or organization) in which the articles exist.
-- `ddmStructureId` - The dynamic data mapping structure ID of the web content structure upon which the desired articles are based.
+- `ddmStructureId` - The dynamic data mapping structure ID of the web content structure on which the desired articles are based.
 - `locale` (optional) - The name of the locale for which you want localized articles (e.g., `en_US`, `es_ES`, `fr`, etc.).
 If you omit this argument, the default locale of the server is used.
 If you specify a locale and no such localization exists for one of the articles, the article's default locale is used.

-To demonstrate using the web service, imagine a simple web content structure that has the following fields:
+To demonstrate using the web service, imagine a web content structure that has the following fields:

 - `title` - A Text field with a title.
 - `image` - A Documents and Media Library field for referencing an image file.